thkukuk/firewalld-container/README.md

 ## Run a firewalld instance

 The firewalld container needs access to the host network and needs to run as privileged container.
+The container image uses it's own dbus instance.
+This means, that other applications on the Host OS like NetworkManager, wicked, podman and similar cannot manager the firewall rules.

 To start the container: